Neck Lift Surgery in Sydney by Dr Turner

 - Would you like a more youthful and attractive neckline?

 A Neck lift can help rejuvenate your appearance by reducing visible signs of ageing.
-It can increase your self-confidence, improve your side profile and can make your face more photogenic.
+It can improve your side profile and can make your face more photogenic.
 In addition, neck surgery can:

 - Help correct a turkey neck, saggy neck skin or heavy jowls